ZanichelliEditore/design-tokens/README.md

 - `src/modules/palette`:
   folder that contains every available color in the palette

+- `src/components`:
+  the folder contains classes for stylizing components

 ## Naming Convention for Themes:

 In case of implementation of a new theme, the following convention must be followed:

 - theme file name: `{primary-color}-{secondary-color}.scss`
 - theme class name: `.theme-{primary-color}-{secondary-color}`